USB Types: Speed, Connectors and Practical Use

-USB types, connections and do I need an adapter for this stuff?
+USB Types, Connections and Do I need an Adapter for This?

 The Type-A connector is probably the USB port you are most familiar with.
 They are the slots you plug into for your wireless mouse and just about anything these days with an internal rechargeable battery.
 They are also the mount for the USB flash drives you've gotten as promotional swag.